 SimplyCash Plus Business Credit Card from American Express

-The SimplyCash Plus Business credit card is among our favorite business rewards credit cards.
+The SimplyCash Plus Business Credit Card from American Express is among our favorite business rewards credit cards.
 It offers up to 5% cash back rewards and charges no annual fee.
-Cardholders also could earn up to $400 in bonuses during the first year of account opening.
+Terms and limitations apply.

 What’s more, you’d be hard-pressed to find another small business card that lets you customize your rewards like this one.

 In just about every respect, this card stands tall among the elite business cards on the market.

 For start-ups that know they’ll need a slew of things to get going, the rewards on business spending categories can add up to significant savings.

 You’ll earn 5% back on purchases made in the following categories combined: U.S. office supply stores and on wireless telephone services purchased directly from U.S. service providers (on up to $50,000 in purchases per year, then 1% on purchases made thereafter).